noony19/test.n./Full-Command-Reference.md

 ### Owner Commands
 These commands can only be used by the bot owner (set in the config)

+**`autoplaylist <playlistname>` - sets the default playlist for the server, which plays when the queue is empty and when the bot starts up (identical to `playlist setdefault`)

 **`playlist append <playlistname> <item> | [item] | [item]...`** - adds items to an existing playlist.
 Items must be urls.
 To add a YouTube search, it must be in the form "ytsearch:query".
 For a SoundCloud search, use "scsearch:query".

 **`playlist delete <playlistname>`** - deletes the playlist file for a playlist